-Our school is leading education and research in secure and people-friendly technologies that benefit our increasingly connected and data-rich world.
+Our school leads education and research in secure, people-friendly technologies that benefit our increasingly connected and data-rich world.

-Technologies, such as machine learning, artificial intelligence and human-machine interfaces, are vital for businesses and communities to thrive.
-Our work revolves around the need for computer-based solutions that are secure, effective and people-orientated.
+Technologies like machine learning, artificial intelligence and human-machine interfaces are vital for businesses and communities to thrive.
+Our work revolves around the need for computer-based solutions that are secure, effective and people-oriented.

 We're home to research groups that deliver industry and community-based solutions in human-computer interaction, information security and data science.